steffenricklin/cgcv-lab-assignments/lab6/README.md

 ## Lab 6

 This task was to create a Mandelbrot shader.
-We did that both an the basis of a Compute Shader and a second version without a Compute Shader
+In ComputeShader you can find both a MacOS build and the corresponding c# and shader script.